cerenennice/dsa210/README.md

 - Understanding device usage and profile-based viewing behaviors.

 By examining these trends, this analysis aims to enhance the understanding of family entertainment routines and preferences.

+## **Hypothesis Testing**

+H0: There is no significant difference in the average viewing time per person between weekdays and weekends.
+H1: There is a significant difference in the average viewing time per person between weekdays and weekends.